Caia-Tech/gaia/README.md

 This research was conducted with $0 funding while fighting systemic corruption.
 If these discoveries help your understanding of computation:

-💸 CashApp: $MarvinTutt

 ---

-*"We proceeded to show their whole computation strategy is wrong"* - On discovering computational universes